Some Open Problems Regarding the Number of Lines and Slopes in Arrangements that Determine Shapes: Line and slope problems

 The term ``distinct" depends on the particular interpretation it is given in a certain context.
 Two arrangements, for example, can be ``projectively distinct" when there is no affine or, more generally, projective transformation that makes one an image of the other under that transformation.
 Two arrangements can also be ``combinatorially distinct" when there is no way of distinguishing the arrangements solely on the basis of information about incidences between their respective sets of points and lines.
 The two methods of comparing arrangements are described in more detail in \hyperref[appendixB]{Appendix B}.

-To the extent of my knowledge, no general results exist for the above three problems, specifically for arrangements of construction lines and registration marks.
-There are related problems in the literature of finite combinatorial geometry (e.g. \cite{batten1997finitegeometry, grunbaum2009configurations, aignerziegler2018thebook})---one of these is discussed in Section 4---but these problems assume that arrangements of points and lines are not necessarily spatial geometric objects but more general abstract incidence systems (e.g. \cite{batten1997finitegeometry}), satisfying incidence laws which are different from those that the arrangements we're interested in here satisfy (some relevant discussion can also be found in \cite{haridis2020geometry}).
+To the extent of my knowledge, no results exist for the above three problems that specifically refer to arrangements of construction lines and registration marks satisfying the two rules given in the previous section.
+There are related problems in the literature of finite combinatorial geometry (e.g. \cite{BattenCombinatoricsFiniteGeom, Grunbaum2009, AignerZiegler2018})---one of these is discussed in Section 4---but these problems assume that arrangements of points and lines are not necessarily spatial geometric objects but more general abstract incidence systems (e.g. \cite{BattenCombinatoricsFiniteGeom}), satisfying incidence laws which are different from those that the arrangements we're interested in here satisfy (this distinction is also discussed in \cite{HaridisGeomArxiv2020b}).

 In this paper, empirical evidence is reported for small numbers of $k$ offering partial answers to the three problems above.
 In Section 4, a conjecture is stated for the first problem on the number of construction lines, after examining a related problem about finite linear spaces from incidence geometry.